AutodeskAILab/Fusion360GalleryDataset/docs/reconstruction.md

 - `type`: Either `Sketch` or `ExtrudeFeature`, indicating the modeling operation used.
 - `entity`: The `uuid` key to access the entity in the `entities` data structure.
 - `timeline`: The index in the timeline of the modeling operation.

+Additionally curves have the following:
+- `curve`: The `uuid` key to access the curve in sketch data structure.

+Additionally extrudes have the following:
 - `png`: A png screen capture of the design at this point in the sequence.

-Additionally extrude features have the following:
 - `smt`: A B-Rep file in smt format of the design at this point in the sequence.
+- `step`: A B-Rep file in step format of the design at this point in the sequence.
 - `obj`: A mesh file in obj format of the design at this point in the sequence.